ddejohn/ddejohn.github.io/_posts/2021-09-26-concatenating-overlapping-strings.md

 An extension of [one of my recent Stack Overflow answers](https://stackoverflow.com/questions/69337251/concatenate-strings-with-a-common-substring-in-python/69337268#69337268).

 I'll show two pure Python solutions for concatenating an arbitrary list of strings based on suffix-prefix pairs.
-This means that EVERY possible pair of words must be checked to see if their suffix and prefixes match e.g.: `"hello world"` and `"world foo"`.
+This means that EVERY possible pair of words must be checked to see if their suffix and prefixes match e.g.: `"helloworld"` and `"worldfoo"`.

 Here's an example of a (short) list of strings for which we can start working on a solution: